-- Economic and social: improvement in services for users (330,000 passengers a day), better access to employment and services, reduction in the number of accidents, improved working conditions for the current transport providers;
+- Economic and social: improvement in services for users, with the objective to carry more than 160,000 passengers per day by 2025; overall improvement of the traffic in Metro Cebu; better access to employment and services; reduction in the number of accidents; improved working conditions for the current transport providers;

-- The project and its preparation will build national and local capacities for transport planning and regulation and allow the creation of entities to lead future BRT projects in the country.
+- Institutional: the project and its preparation builds up national and local capacities for transport planning and regulations.
+This would facilitate the creation of entities to lead future BRT projects in the country.